TenAcademy/backtesting/README.md

 ### Installing this application

-- You can run the front-end by running the following command on the terminal
+- First clone this repo to your local machine using the command below

 ```
 git clone https://github.com/TenAcademy/backtesting.git